They see our hard earned fortune there,

 the nap of leather seats.

-We had the opportunity,
+They had the opportunity,

-the pool of genes in code,
+the pool of genes, whose code

-a secret reservation for
+requires a reservation for

 a public school and Spode.